-In the season of tattoo gift certificates, here’s a bit of info for you!
-If you lost your aftercare instructions or are confused about them, we have the Board of Health’s aftercare instructions posted HERE (scroll to the bottom of the page).
-Should any problem or concern arise regarding your specific healing process, contact the shop and artist immediately, for their professional opinion – DO NOT rely on your friends, as they are not certified by the board of health (and hopefully, your artist is!).
-Should you have questions regarding our aftercare products specifically, feel free to contact us directly.
-(We cannot and will not advise you about specific issues you are having with healing your tattoo, unless you purchased our products.)
+Should any problem or concern arise regarding your specific healing process, contact the shop and artist immediately.
+DO NOT rely on your friends, as they are not certified by the board of health, nor do they have enough experience in this area.
+Should you have questions regarding my aftercare products specifically, feel free to contact me directly.
+(I can only advise you about specific issues you are having with healing your tattoo if you purchased my products.)

-In case you have little or no tattoos, you may want to check out this link for information on the styles of tattoos and very basic information (which may save your artist a bit of a headache, in answering these kinds of questions).
+If you have little or no tattoos, you may want to check out this link for information on the styles of tattoos and very basic information.
+This will save your artist a bit of a headache in answering very basic questions.

-Now for some common healing problems with some of the aftercare products sold at local stores, and solutions on fixing them (again, contact your artist or us, depending on whether you used our products or not).
 Aftercare products may also be marketed as a tattoo cream, tattoo aftercare ointment, tattoo healing lotion, or aftercare lotion.
 These phrases are interchangeable with our tattoo salve, tattoo lotion and Clean Jell-E ointment.
-Happy inking!

-- Solution: gently blot the skin to remove excess product, or wash tattoo gently and allow it to dry completely, before applying aftercare.
+- Solution: gently blot the skin to remove the excess product or wash tattoo gently and allow it to dry completely before applying aftercare.

 - Problem: Dull tattoo.
 This may be part of the healing process, as skin takes a full 30 days to completely regenerate and heal.
 Tattoos may also seem dull as they scab and peel, due to the skin healing from the inside out.